 - Give students sentence strips from The Little Red Hen.
 Instruct the students to pay attention to the story sequence as you read the story.

 - Separate students into groups and have them put the story sentence strips in order after you complete reading the story.
 Ask a group to share their sequence and correct any misconceptions.

 - Tell students that they just sequenced a story, or put it in the correct order.

-- To help them practice, ask some students to share what they did from the time they woke up until the time they arrived at school, making sure to share events in the order they occurred.
+- Ask some students to share what they did from the time they woke up until the time they arrived at school, making sure to share events in the order they occurred.

 - Ask students to give other examples from their everyday lives where sequencing is important.
 For example, in baking, sequencing can be important.

 - Have students watch The Three Little Pigs.